 - We see duplication of effort or gaps where aspects of the work fall through the cracks.

 - Group members don’t see themselves as having the ability or influence to address problems.

 - Individuals don’t feel like they get the credit they deserve for their contributions to the group.

-3. Identify changes that could improve direction, alignment, or commitment.
+3. Identify changes that could improve the levels of direction, alignment, or commitment.

 There are countless ways to address the problems you find — but this is where your group can tailor efforts specifically to what matters most.
 You’ll want to engage the insights and creativity of the group to come up with changes to address key issues.

-You can also draw on outside expertise for ideas and solutions.
+You can also draw on outside expertise for ideas and solutions, including partnering with us for world-class individual, team, and organizational development built upon our DAC framework content, training, and solutions.
 Keep in mind that direction, alignment, and commitment are group-level outcomes.
 Any aspect of the group can impact them.
 To enhance DAC, you might need to change things such as: